Pelvic pain management

 Pelvic pain during pregnancy

-Some pelvic pain during pregnancy may be normal.
+Some pelvic pain in women during pregnancy may be normal.
 As the fetus grows during your pregnancy, it puts pressure on the nerves in your pelvis, other organs and the pelvic girdle (the bones of the pelvis).
-You may notice more pelvic girdle pain during pregnancy when you’re walking a lot or climbing stairs.
+You may notice more pelvic girdle pain when you’re walking a lot or climbing stairs.

 Labor pain may be felt in the pelvis, although it may spread to higher in your abdomen, too.
-Keep your doctor informed about pain during pregnancy.
-Contact them immediately if you have any of the following along with pelvic pain during pregnancy:
+Keep your doctor informed about pain in the pelvis during pregnancy.
+Contact them immediately if you have any of the following symptoms along with low abdominal pain:

 - Fainting, feeling light-headed or having a rapid heartbeat